Super Covering Maps: Introduction

 Both sides of the duality are supersymmetric, but this fact is not directly relevant for the Ward identity analysis showing the localisation to covering maps.
 Indeed, it was recently shown that one can formulate a purely bosonic WZW model that consistently localises \cite{Eberhardt:2025sbi}.
 Still, calculations in the supersymmetric theory are of interest to flesh out the understanding of the correspondence, see \cite{Iguri:2022pbp,McStay:2023thk,Dei:2023ivl,Sriprachyakul:2024gyl,Naderi:2024wqx,Yu:2024kxr,Yu:2025qnw} for some recent progress.
 It is thus interesting to better understand the role of the fermions in the correspondence and see if a similar geometric picture of the mechanism can serve to organise the supersymmetric calculations.

 In this paper, we describe a partial geometric interpretation of the duality in the manifestly supersymmetric case.
 We define \textit{super covering maps}, which are analytic maps between super Riemann surfaces.
 As in the bosonic case \cite{Lunin:2000yv,Lunin:2001pw}, we show that these maps can naturally be used to calculate correlators in symmetric product orbifolds of superconformal field theories.
-We then also study the Ward identities of string theory correlators with space-time supersymmetry in the hybrid formalism of \cite{Dei:2020zui}.
-We show that these constraints are naturally solved by super covering maps.
+We then also study the Ward identities of string theory correlators.
+We focus on the case with worldsheet supersymmetry in the RNS formalism and the case with spacetime supersymmetry in the hybrid formalism of \cite{Dei:2020zui}.
+We show that super covering maps provide natural solutions to these constraints.
 This extends the geometric understanding of the duality gained in \cite{Eberhardt:2019ywk,Dei:2020zui} to a supersymmetric setting.